Mayuri-Chikne/Beauty-a-new-way-of-shopping/README.md

 # Beauty
- Beauty is an online shopping website.It contains Beauty Products
+ Beauty is an online shopping website.This website is useful for buying beauty products.This Website is developed in Asp.NET